abdelix/abdelix.github.io/projects/micro-ping/index.md

 description : A minimal implementation of the classical ping command.

 ---
-## muSH or µSH
+## micro-ping
 By Abdelfetah Hadij

-A Micro Unix SHell.
+A minimal implementation of the classical ping command.